spinofsf/SDC-basic-lane-detection/README.md

 ---
 ### Code

 The python notebook `lane_detection_basic.ipynb` implements the pipeline and runs the pipeline on test images and video.
-Implementation consists of the following files located in the source directory
+Implementation consists of the following files located in this directory

 * lane_detection_basic.ipynb        -   Implement the pipeline
 * out_images                        -   Folder with outputs from running the pipeline on test images